PARSEC-real-space-code/NanoGW/README.md

   publisher={APS}
 }
 ```
 If you use interpolative separable density fitting (ISDF) to speed up your calculation, please also cite the following reference:
+Weiwei Gao and James R. Chelikowsky, *Accelerating time-dependent density functional theory and GW calculations for molecules and nanoclusters with symmetry adapted interpolative separable density fitting*, [Journal of Chemical Theory and Computation **16**, 2216](https://doi.org/10.1021/acs.jctc.9b01025) (2020).
 ```
 @article{gao2020accelerating,
   title={Accelerating time-dependent density functional theory and GW calculations for molecules and nanoclusters with symmetry adapted interpolative separable density fitting},